naveena37/post-api/README.md

 ## Post API ##
-The Post API is an Aggregator API to retrieving posts and comments for a given user.
+The Post API is an Aggregator API to retrieve posts and comments for a given user.

 ## Build shadowJar
 ```bash